 Homework assignments are posted on the Carmen course site, in the Homework section (or you can get to each homework assignment by clicking on the Quizzes link on the left side of the course site).
-Each homework assignment consists of 10 multiple-choice questions, and there are weekly homework assignments in the course in order to help you stay on top of course material.
+Each homework assignment consists of 10 multiple-choice questions, and there are homework assignments almost every week in the course in order to help you stay on top of course material.
 We automatically drop your lowest homework grade, and if you miss an assignment, we consider the first missed homework assignment to be the lowest grade, so please do not ask to make this up.
 Further, if you add the course late and miss the first homework assignment as a result, this is the homework score that will be dropped from your grade WITHOUT EXCEPTION.

 Each homework question is worth 1 point, and you will complete these assignments through Carmen by the appropriate deadline.
 The homework assignments are meant to give you practice applying what you have been learning, and they are also meant to give you practice with the types of multiple-choice questions you will see on exams.
+Note that several homework assignments cover material you will have learned about during the previous week, whereas some assignments might cover material from the current week.
 Although the assignments are set up using the Quiz tool in Carmen, they are not technically quizzes.
 You can have as much time as you need to complete assignments before the deadline (i.e., you can start answering questions and then return later to finish or change your answers), but once you submit your work to be graded, you cannot change any of your answers, and you only get one attempt to submit each homework assignment.